“When you like your work, every day is a holiday.” -Frank Tyger (1929 - 2011)

 “Doctor Lillian Gilbreth, professor of management at Purdue University, studied women in a dress factory.
 Some of them were limp with fatigue; some bright-eyed and wide awake.
 Yet all the women had been working the same number of hours.
 Doctor Gilbreth found that most of the wide-awake ones had plans for the evening - a party or a date - and were anticipating a good time.
 The tired ones were those who had nothing to look forward to.” -Amy Selwyn: as quoted in “Coronet” magazine

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Hopes and Dreams” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Hopes And Dreams Gathered By David Hugh Beaumont.

 “To find joy in work is to discover the fountain of youth.” -Pearl S. Buck (Pearl Sydenstricker Buck (1892 - 1973))